AlmogShor/backupEx2_v3/README.md

 - [x] **CustomExecutor**
-  > An Executor that asynchronously computes Task instances.
+  > Represents a new type of ThreadPool that supports a queue of priority tasks.
+CustomExecutor create a Task before putting it in the queue by passing Callable<V> and enum of type TaskType.
+CustomExecutor will execute the tasks according to their priorit.
+The threadpool size depends on a number of available processors.
     - **submit** - takes the callable task, convert it to Future task and execute it to the thread pool.
-    - **submit** - without type definition.
+    - **submit** - execute task without type definition.
-    - **submit** - methods to register  observers.
+    - **submit** - execute task with type definition.
-    - **gracefullyTerminate** - methods to unregister observers.
+    - **gracefullyTerminate** - Option to stop the CustomExecutor.
+Stops accepting new tasks, waits for already submitted tasks to complete even if they didn't start yet and Complete all tasks that are in the queue.
-    - **Insert** - Inserts the string into this character sequence.
+    - **beforeExecute** -

-    - **Append** - Appends the specified string to this character sequence.
-    - **Delete** - Removes the characters in a substring of this sequence.
-    - **Undo** - Erases the last change done to the document, reverting it to an older state.
+- [x] **TaskType** (supplied ready to use)
+  > Is an enum that describes the type of task (computational/IO/Other access/unknown) and its priority based on the value number of the task type.

+## Design Patterns
+In this assignment we used quite a few design patterns.

+***Factiry*** - In Factory pattern, we create object without exposing the creation logic to the client and refer to newly created object using a common interface.
+We used that pattern to make the task creation safely.
+***Addapter*** - Adapter pattern works as a bridge between two incompatible interfaces.
+The adapter pattern convert the interface of a class into another interface clients expect.
+In our project we created new class that implements FutureTask and Runnble.
+When we submiting the task (Task callable type) to our CustomExecutor we change it to new adapted class.

 ## UML diagram for Part 2